-Building correspondences between the centerlines of two reference images, I_1 and I_2 , that are from the same cardiac phase but acquired from two distinct viewing angles, enables the three-dimensional reconstruction of the coronary artery centerlines by applying triangulation and epipolar constraints.
+Building correspondences between the centerlines of two reference images, I_1 and I_2 , that are from the same cardiac phase but acquired from two distinct viewing angles, enables the 3-D reconstruction of the coronary artery centerlines by applying triangulation and epipolar constraints.

 Most of the proposed approaches for 3-D reconstruction of coronary artery centerlines rely on only two angiographic views [21], typically obtained by biplane angiography.
-The rotational acquisition allows to get between 3 and 7 reference frames, depending on gantry rotation speed and on patient heart rate.
-We propose to use all the available images to perform a multi-ocular matching of the extracted centerlines in reference images, as basically described in [22].
+The rotational acquisition allows to get between three and seven reference frames, depending on gantry rotation speed and on patient heart rate.
+We propose to use all the available images to perform a multiocular matching of the extracted centerlines in reference images, as basically described in [22].
 This is achieved by optimizing a matching criterion detailed below.

-1) Asymmetric matching: let us first consider the asymmetric problem of matching a set of linked points, denoted by $C = (p_1, \ldots, p_N) \in C{I_1}$, in a first image I_1 , with the extracted centerline points in a second image I_2 .

-▷ Problem formulation: As illustrated by Figure 3, a point p in I_1 is the projection of a 3-D point M located in 3-D line L_p , joining source position S_1 to projection position p.
+- 1) Asymmetric Matching: Let us first consider the asymmetric problem of matching a set of linked points, denoted by $C = (p_1, \ldots, p_N) \in \mathcal{C}{I_1}$, in a first image I_1 , with the extracted centerline points in a second image I_2 . - Problem formulation: As illustrated by Fig. 3, a point p in I_1 is the projection of a 3-D point M located in 3-D line L_p , joining source position S_1 to projection position p.
 The projection of the 3-D line L_p in I_2 , denoted l_p , must contain the projection q of M in I_2 : this is the epipolar constraint.

 Unfortunately, the epipolar constraint does not generally yield a single match in I_2 for each $p \in I_1$.
-Indeed, in most cases, line l_p intersects more that one centerline in I_2 , resulting in a set of matching candidates in I_2 (see Figure 3, left).
-Our experiments shows an average of 5 matching candidates per point.
-Let Q_i denote the set of matching candidates in I_2 for point p_i in I_1 .
-Building the correspondences for a set of linked points (p_1,\ldots,p_N) of I_1 consists then in choosing a set of points $\{q_1,\ldots,q_N\} \in \mathcal{Q}1 \times \cdots \times \mathcal{Q}N$.
+Indeed, in most cases, line l_p intersects more that one centerline in I_2 , resulting in a set of matching candidates in I_2 [see Fig. 3 (left)].
+Our experiments shows an average of five matching candidates per point.
+Let \mathcal{Q}i denote the set of matching candidates in I_2 for point p_i in I_1 .
+Building the correspondences for a set of linked points $\{p_1,\ldots,p_N\}$ of I_1 consists then in choosing a set of points $\{q_1,\ldots,q_N\}\in\mathcal{Q}1\times\cdots\times\mathcal{Q}N$.

-To compare different matching configuration, we now design a criterion to measure the quality of a given matching hypothesis $(p_i, q_i){i=1...N}$.
+To compare different matching configuration, we now design a criterion to measure the quality of a given matching hypothesis $(p_i,q_i){i=1,\dots,N}$.
 This quality measure is composed of an external energy term, involving reference images information, and an internal energy term, favoring intrinsically coherent matching configurations, that are both detailed hereafter.

-\triangleright External energy term: To disambiguate between the matching candidates, the reference images other than I_1 and I_2 are used.
+• External energy term: To disambiguate between the matching candidates, the reference images other than I1 and I2 are used.
 This additional information is indeed useful: among the several matching candidates given by the epipolar constraint, only one will be coherent with the additional views in most cases.
-As shown on the right hand side of Figure 3, to each epipolar candidate corresponds a 3-D point using reconstruction by triangulation, whose projection in additional images is on a vessel only for the correct correspondence.
+As shown on the right hand side of Fig. 3, to each epipolar candidate corresponds a 3-D point using reconstruction by triangulation, whose projection in additional images is on a vessel only for the correct correspondence.